What is "Sustainable Fashion" ?

 the art & ritual of dressing oneself in a protective & healing manner

-Honestly a lil jaded 'bout the topic after practicing for 15 years,
+Honestly a lil' jaded 'bout the topic after practicing for 16 years,

 with international fashion corporations greenwashing & ish.

-Starting in 2020, I have dedicated my design to Fibershed principles of Soil to Soil,
+Starting in 2020, I have moved towards exclusively following Fibershed principles of Soil to Soil,

 moving towards the term "Regenerative Fashion."